SKona306/Pizza-Parlor/README.md

 Test: "It should increase price by 2 when one protein topping value is inputted."
 Code: let pizza1 = new Pizza ("ham", medium, 10)
 Expect(pizza1.basePrice.toEqual)

+Test: "It should increase price by 2 when two veggie toppings are inputted."
+Code: let pizza1 = new Pizza(["olives", "mushrooms"], medium, 10)
+Expect(pizza1.basePrice.toEqual(12))